How Long Will My Puppy Poop Worms After Deworming?

 Tips for Supporting Your Puppy During Deworming

 Feed your puppy a high-quality, protein-rich diet to aid recovery.
+The food should meet the guidelines for puppy growth as set by the Association of American Feed Control Officials (AAFCO).
 Consider options like Wild Earth Dog Food for optimal nutrition.
+When in doubt, speak with your veterinarian about whether you’ve selected a good food for your pup.

 Deworming can lead to mild dehydration due to diarrhea.
 Keep plenty of fresh water available.

-Supplements like Wild Earth Skin & Coat Dog Supplements can support healthy digestion and overall well-being during recovery.
+Supplements can support healthy digestion and overall well-being during recovery.
+It’s best to get supplements approved by your veterinarian.

 Final Thoughts on Deworming Your Puppy